rrivilis/rrivilis/ENGAGEMENT.md

 • Appearances intended to confer symbolic legitimacy or prestige

 Conference participation is horizontal, not ceremonial.
 I may not accept all requests, but I will consider them on a case by case basis.

 ⸻

 **Do you participate in debates?**

 No. Engagements premised on adversarial debate, justificatory performance, or rhetorical contest are declined.
-The work is offered for study, discussion, and contradiction analysis—not for performative defense.
+The work is offered for study, discussion, and contradiction analysis, not for performative defense.

 ⸻